 - 1. Make sure the stand is erect and the end of the stand is inserted through the mounting hole in the rear housing.

-- 2. Position the clutch on the stand with the spring at bottom right.
-Install the four long, clutch-to-stand mounting screws.
+- 2. Position the clutch on the stand as shown, with the springs at bottom right.
+Install the four long, clutch-to-stand mounting screws..

 - 3. Adjust the clutch so that its chassis mounting holes align, and install the four machine screws that secure the clutch to the chassis.

-- 4. Replace the optical drive.
+- 4. Replace the hard drive.

 - 5. Replace the hard drive fan.

+- 6. Replace the optical drive fan.

-- 6. Replace the logic board.
+- 7. Replace the logic board.

+- 8. Replace the CPU fan.

-- 7. Replace the speakers.
+- 9. Replace the speakers.

-- 8. Replace the display panel.
+- 10. Replace the display panel.

+- 11. Replace the IR Board.

-- 9. Replace the lower EMI shield.
+- 12. Replace the lower EMI shield.

-- 10. Replace the front bezel.
+- 13. Replace the front bezel.

-- 11. Replace the memory access door.
+- 14. Replace the memory access door.